ookkee/blog/_posts/2021-09-20-writeup-romhack-ctf-2021-pay-the-ransom.md

 an Assembly object from the attacker's server.
-I extracted the the _party.b64_ file from the capture and this time used [CyberChef](https://gchq.github.io/CyberChef/) to decode and decrypt the data, which turns out to be `PE32+ executable (console) x86-64 Mono/.Net assembly, for MS Windows`.
+I extracted the the _party.b64_ file from the capture and this time used [CyberChef](https://gchq.github.io/CyberChef/) to decode and decrypt the data, which turns out to be a `PE32+ executable (console) x86-64 Mono/.Net assembly, for MS Windows` file.
 Decompiling it in dotPeek reveals some key information about how the encryption was done.
 The images below are the key takeaways.

 [![AES assembly object part 1]({{site.path_img}}/writeups/romhack2021-ransom-aes1.png)]({{site.path_img}}/writeups/romhack2021-ransom-aes1.png)